fdkchx/Vencord/README.md

 ## Disclaimer

 ### THIS FORK IS NOT SUPPORTED BY THE UPSTREAM VENCORD PROJECT.<br>THE DAYCARE CHANNEL IS NOT GOING TO HELP YOU WITH THIS FORK.

+Explode.

 <details>
 <summary>Using Vencord violates Discord's terms of service</summary>